saurav1005/apiNotifications/README.md

 - Move code for sendGridService and mailGunService to monorepos for creating separate adaptor libraries as reusable assets for other apps
 - Use of moment library for custom date logging for the framework.
 Configure file based logging
 - Other scripts for pre-commit hooks configuration like eslint config and prettier
-- Deploy code to Azure/other cloud with multi-container hosting for HA and performance
+- Deploy code to Azure/other cloud with multi-container hosting for HA and performance.
+Pipeline creation for build and release.